SUPPORT THE FARM

 VISITING THE FARM

-The farm is open to the public year-round, 9:00 am to 6:00 pm, seven days a week (except for Easter Sunday, Thanksgiving Day and Christmas Day).
+The farm is open to the public year-round, 9:00 am to 6:00 pm, seven days a week.
 As a working farm, we raise heritage breed cows and pigs, lambs (seasonally), laying hens, meat chickens, turkeys, and produce.
 All items are for sale in our self-serve Farm Store which is open every day of the year.
 Depending on the time of year, the barnyard and near by fields host a variety of animals, birds and gardens for exploration.

-Admission is $3.00 adults, $2.00 children.
-Place your payment in the box inside the barn door.
+Admission is currently free, but donations are always welcome!
+Place your donation in the box inside the barn door.

 Farm - 9:00pm to 6:00pm every day